jasonmccreary/blog-posts/2011-07-30-wordcamp-chicago-talk-configuring-multiple-environments-wordpress.md

 ## Setting up a WordPress development environment Unconference

 After strong interest I have spoken with the WordCamp Chicago organizers about adding an unconference.
-We&rsquo;ve been approved to use the open time slot from 9:00-10:00 Sunday morning.
+We've been approved to use the open time slot from 9:00-10:00 Sunday morning.
 I will be helping anyone interested in setting up a local development environment on their Mac.
-If you&rsquo;d like to do so on a different OS I will try to find additional moderators.
+If you'd like to do so on a different OS I will try to find additional moderators.
 Please reach out to me at the after-party or on Twitter, [@gonedark][10], if you plan to attend.

 See you at the after-party!